Carcinoma of the cervix

 The normal low signal cervical stroma provides intrinsic contrast for the high signal cervical tumour.

-- high signal relative to the low signal of the cervical stroma
+- hyperintense relative to the low signal of the cervical stroma

-- contrast is not routinely used though maybe helpful to demonstrate small tumours considered for trachelectomy.
+- contrast is not routinely used, though it may be helpful to demonstrate small tumours considered for trachelectomy

 Treatment and prognosis